I started Yugen Coach so I can work with people to move them onto a healthier, fulfilling and more rewarding career path.

 I decided coaching is what I wanted to do as my career during a time when I actually had time and space to let my brain do what it needed to do, maternity leave.
 Until then, I was on auto-pilot, chasing the next project, completing the eight projects I already had, managing a team, managing clients...
 I had a coach who helped me clarify a lot of things but then I stopped seeing him.
 Big mistake.
 I implemented coaching in the way I managed my team because I believed in it's power but didn't have enough headspace to turn that attention to myself.

 This is what I want to work with my clients to avoid.
 Living life in a bit of a blur.
 Things move really fast these days and we (unfortunately) need to deliberately make time and space to take stock.
 Ideally, I'd send clients into a beautiful Nordic hut in the middle of nowhere with no WiFi for a week.
 But that's too ambitious (for now)...
 So I like to think of my sessions with clients not as the equivalent of a holiday in a hut but at least an hour or so to step out of the fast lane and breathe, get things out and create achievable actions.
 And I don't like to think of it as 'fixing' things or stopping doing things.
 It's more about identifying and adding more of those positive sparks into your life, with a view that filling up with these will put you in a better place and mindset to deal with those other difficult situations that life inevitably throws at us.

-I'm also the founder of KiKu Coaching, an agency offering targeted at organisations, that I set up with Susie Boyle and Richard Taylor who I met while studying.
+I'm also the co-founder of KiKu Coaching, an agency offering targeted at organisations, focusing on leadership and performance coaching.
+I set KiKu up with Susie Boyle and Richard Taylor who I met while studying.

-I trained with the British School of Coaching and achieved the Institute of Leadership & Management (ILM) Level 7 Certificate in Executive Coaching and Mentoring.
+I studied with the British School of Coaching and achieved the Institute of Leadership & Management (ILM) Level 7 Certificate in Executive Coaching and Mentoring.